 Further information on the Euroscola Programme is available on the Euroscola section of the European Parliament website: http://www.europarl.europa.eu/euroscola

 The trip and the participation in the Euroscola Programme in Strasbourg will take place during the 2016/2017 academic year, or else during the second term of 2017, should such extension be requested by a large number of participants.
 Once a provisional schedule for Euroscola sessions has been drawn up, all the leaders of the winning teams will be simultaneously sent an email by the European Parliament’s Information Office in Spain informing them about those dates.
 The dates for the participation will be chosen depending on the date of submission of the applications.

 The European Parliament reserves the right to cancel or modify the terms of participation in the Euroscola programme in case of force majeure.

 Once published, the list of winners and runner-up teams will be final.

-Registration in Euroscola 2013 implies acceptance of these rules.
+Registration in Euroscola 2016 implies full acceptance of these rules.

 All the leading teachers that their teams complete their projects/blogs with all requirements will enter a raffle to win an iPad, valued at €400.